donovanliu1/Marking-Period-3-Project/README.md

 # Oracle Odyssey

 ## A Unique take on the classic shmup!
-## Defeat the eenemies as you dive deeper into enemy territory!'\
+## Defeat the eenemies as you dive deeper into enemy territory!
-Show those "greys" who's boss!
+### Show those "greys" who's boss!
+## How to play:
+Move your plane by moving your mouse curser!
+shoot enemies by pressing your left mouse button!
+Avoid enemy bullets!
+They will crash your plane!
+Shoot enemies and blow their planes up!
+They can't shoot at you if they cant shoot at all!
 ---
 ### source images/files used:

 https://craftpix.net/product/desert-pixel-art-environment-assets-pack/
 https://www.fontspace.com/minecraft-font-f28180